“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

-- Size of the socket needed to remove a water heater element?
+- What size of the socket is needed to remove a water heater element?

 The drive socket is a 1 1/2 six 1/2 point.
 You’re probably going to need six to ten in.
 A broker bar and extension.
 Here is a photograph of the replacement method for the water heater.

 - How tight should a water heater element be?